daniel-ac-martin/NotGovUK/README.md

 systems or dashboards.

-NotGovUK solves these problems by allowing consumers to provide an `internal` class on their `body` tag which will change the font expand the layout to use more of the screen.
+NotGovUK solves these problems by allowing consumers to provide an `internal` class on their `body` tag which will change the font and expand the layout to use more of the screen.

 Why React?